SlavaBreath/ViewConstraints/README.md

     .fill(inside: containerView, offset: 12)
 ```

 This will create four constraints, one for leading, trailing, top and bottom anchors with 12, 12, -12 and -12 constants respectively.
 Note that you don't have to call `translatesAutoresizingMaskIntoConstraints = false` since it's done automatically.
+Options for `equalTo`, `greaterThanOrEqualTo` and `lessThanOrEqualTo` are available. iOS 11 constraints for system spacing with multipliers are available as well.

 ```swift
 let view = UIView()